Remote Learning at KIPP NYC

 How will you provide meals when students are not in the building?

-Over the past few months, KIPP NYC has provided additional assistance to families experiencing food insecurity via a weekly food pantry operating out of KIPP’s private high school building in the Bronx.
-We hope to continue to make this option available to families for a period of time as we move through this school year.
+Over the past few months, KIPP NYC has provided additional assistance to families via a weekly food pantry operating out of KIPP’s private high school building in the Bronx.
+We hope to continue to make this option available to families throughout November.

 KIPP NYC will make all information about food services, including access to meals for students who are learning remotely and information about KIPP’s food pantry, available via KIPP NYC’s website and in our direct communications to you.